moonycoin/moony/docs/tokenomics/proof-of-liquidity.md

 * **Revenue**: The fee is paid to Flipcash Inc., the architect of the smart contract design.
 Although Moony was launched independently, it uses open infrastructure developed by Flipcash.

 The sell fee applies only when redeeming directly through the Reserve Contract.
 Transactions on exchanges or peer-to-peer platforms are unaffected.

-{% hint style="info" %}
-Click here to learn more about how Moony uses Flipcash
-{% endhint %}